-$^{^6}$ Interview with Sachio Ichimura, who was Sankai Juku's administrator at the time (February 27, 2021) 7 Shiseido Global Innovation Center moved from Shin-Yokohama to Minatomirai, and the company such as the "Festival/Tokyo" and KYOTO EXPERIMENT can also be cited.
-8 In adopting events, employees of the corporate culture department (now called the social value creation headquarters) were characterized by evaluating the various events, and support for choreographers naturally included support for competitions, support for the creation and performance of company works, and creating networks of choreographers at festivals.
+&lt;sup>13-Interview coverage with Sachio Ichimura, who was Sankai Juku's creator at the time (February 27, 2021)

+The company's collaborations used an open recruitment system from 2006, and developed support for performances for dance companies and choreographers.
+Moreover, support for the Yokohama Dance Collection competition and international festivals such as the "Festival/Tokyo" and KYOTO EXPERIMENT can also be cited.
+In adopting events, employees of the corporate culture department (now called the social value creation headquarters) were characterized by evaluating the various events, and support for choreographers naturally included support for competitions, support for the creation and performance of company works, and creating networks of choreographers at festivals.

 The evaluation standards for collaborators were determined by staff at the corporate culture department, but at the same time they promoted an understanding of contemporary dance among the staff.
 In reality, the staff were granted opportunities to come into contact with contemporary dance through the distribution of tickets for them to attend presentations.
-Just as Miho Ogura from the corporate value creation headquarters said, "Collaborations aim to contribute to the promotion of arts and culture as well as foment an awareness of the arts among staff, and improve the ability to create new values," the aforementioned approach makes staff aware of their support for contemporary dance, and promotes an understanding of the genre of contemporary dance itself.
+Just as Miho Ogura from the corporate value creation headquarters said, "Collaborations aim to contribute to the promotion of arts and culture as well as foment an awareness of the arts among staff, and improve the ability to create new values", the aforementioned approach makes staff aware of their support for contemporary dance, and promotes an understanding of the genre of contemporary dance itself.

 During these collaborations, they continued to adopt a stance of opening the door for applicants through public recruitment.
 This stance is linked to comprehensive support such as support for competitions, the creation and performance of works, and the formation of choreographer networks, and is linked to support for the activities of choreographers, who are artistes.

-Since FY2019, when the public recruitment collaborations ended, the Shiseido Gallery and Shiseido Arthouse have continued their art and culture activities.10 Speaking of connections to contemporary dance, during the 7th Tsubaki-kai11 at the Shiseido Gallery, began its many-year support for the "Yokohama Dance Collection" as a collaborative activity.
+&lt;sup>14-Shiseido(s global innovation center moved from Shin-Yokohama to Minatomirai, and the company began its many-year support for the "Yokohama dance collection" as a collaborative activity.